Home > Health Topics > Hypertension

 Blood pressure is measured with an instrument called a sphygmomanometer and is counted in millimeters of mercury (mm Hg).
 A rubber cuff is wrapped around the upper arm and then inflated.
 This compresses a large artery in the arm, momentarily stopping the blood flow.
 The air in the cuff is then released and the health care provider measuring the blood pressure listens with a stethoscope.
 When the blood pressure starts to pulse through the artery, it makes a sound.
 While the physician listens and watches the gauge, two measurements are recorded.
 The first number is the systolic pressure, which is the amount of pressure in your arteries when your heart is pumping or the pressure when the first sound is heard.
 The second number, known as diastolic pressure, is the amount of pressure when your heart is resting between beats and the pressure when the last sound is heard.
 As follows with medical custom, the systolic pressure is always reported first and the diastolic pressure second.

 Hypertension is defined as systolic blood pressure (SBP) of 140 mm Hg or greater, diastolic blood pressure (DBP) of 90 mm Hg or greater.
-Normal blood pressure is in the range of 120/80 mm Hg.
+Normal blood pressure is equal or below 120/80 mm Hg.

 Hypertension is further classified into different stages.
 These stages, along with other risk factors, help determine the degree and type of treatment.
 Table 1 shows the classification of blood pressure in adults over 18 years of age not currently taking any medications for high blood pressure.